FredyGomez/getting_and_cleaning_project/CodeBook.md

 MERGE and OTHER OPERATIONS STAGE

-In this stage, both data sets will be merged to create one data set.
+In this stage, both data sets (tests and training) will be merged to create one data set.

 This is done using the function getMergedData()

 This function, at the same time, adds the activity descriptive information to the single data set.

-After thatt, the file is aggregated using activity ID, name and Subject ID as ID variables, and using mean for the aggregator function
+After that, the file is aggregated using activity ID, name and Subject ID as ID variables, and using mean as the aggregator function

 The result of this aggregation is stored in a melted data frame